Mirabelle (Astrid Lindgren book): Analysis

-According to Jens Andersen the doll Mirabelle is a manifestation of Britta-Kajsa's "need for closeness, friendship, and affection."
+According to Jens Andersen the doll Mirabelle is a manifestation of Britta-Kajsa's "need for closeness, friendship, and affection".

-According to Cromme Britta-Kajsa shows the characteristics of a well-behaved girl.
-She wants a doll as a toy, is helpful towards strangers, has intuition and accepts her parents' values without contradiction The female aspects of Britta-Kajsa become even stronger when she starts behaving like a caring mom who loves her pretty daughter (the doll).
-At first the doll, is only interested in her new clothes.
+Gabriele Cromme said Britta-Kajsa shows the characteristics of a well-behaved girl.
+She wants a doll as a toy, is helpful towards strangers, has intuition and accepts her parents' values without contradiction.
+The female aspects of Britta-Kajsa become even stronger when she starts behaving like a caring mom who loves her pretty daughter (the doll).
+At first the doll is only interested in her new clothes.
 Later the doll shows self-confidence (the doll insists on the name Mirabelle), wildness, naughtiness and self-determination, for example when she tells Britta-Kajsa what she doesn't want to eat.

 Reception

-Maria Ribbeck praises the illustrations by Pija Lindenbaum.
-Her pictures are wonderful, with rich colors and a crazy chicken appearing on every page."
+Maria Ribbeck praised the illustrations by Pija Lindenbaum, calling them wonderful, with rich colors and a crazy chicken appearing on every page.

-Galline Volanti praises the illustrations and text by Astrid Lindgren.
-The story never gets boring.
-It is never exaggerated, never bland, often brilliant and always meaningful.
+Galline Volanti praised the illustrations and text by Astrid Lindgren.
+She said that the story never gets boring and is never exaggerated, never bland, often brilliant and always meaningful.